CS5051 - An Introduction to Networks and Operating Systems (2018/19)

 Prior learning requirements

-Students will develop general understanding and practical skills based on weekly lectures, tutorials and supervised workshops.
+Students will develop theoretical understanding and practically investigative skills based on weekly lectures, tutorials and supervised workshops.
 The workshops, in particular, are designed to support students in gaining practical experience in computer networks and operating systems.

 Appropriate blended learning approaches and technologies, such as, the University’s VLE, network design/simulation tools and UNIX shell programming, will be used to facilitate and support student learning, in particular, to: